bitst0rm-pub/Formatter/README.md

    INTERPRETERS = ['node']                                     # optional: case-sensitive fallback names (without extension) if interpreter is not found
    EXECUTABLES = ['terser']                                    # optional: case-sensitive fallback names (without extension) if executable is not found
-   DOTFILES = ['.terser.json']                                 # optional: to auto-resolve the local config dotfile DF_IDENT = []                                               # optional: a list of keywords to identify special local config dotfiles
+   DOTFILES = ['.terser.json']                                 # optional: to auto-detecting the local config dotfile DF_IDENT = []                                               # optional: a list of keywords to identify special local config dotfiles
    MODULE_CONFIG = {                                           # REQUIRED: template to create several sublime config files
        'source': 'https://thirdparty-plugin.com',              # REQUIRED: info on where the user can download the plugin